Paul Keenan (composer)

 Paul Keenan (1 August 1956 – 26 June 2001) was a British 20th Century contemporary classical composer.
 His body of composition spans 27 years, though consistently explores his fascination with both Anglo-Saxon texts (from The Exeter Book) and the natural world.

 Education

 Keenan was born in Birmingham where he attended St Philip's Grammar School.
 He went on to study composition with Anthony Gilbert at the Royal Northern College of Music.
+He enrolled at Durham University in 1979 to read for a Master of Arts degree, but eventually left without submitting a thesis after struggling with writer's block.

-In 1999 he was awarded a PhD in Composition from the University of Edinburgh, supervised by Nigel Osborne and Peter Nelson.
+In 1992, he returned to education (the decision to leave Durham having 'plagued him' for some time) and began doctoral studies at the University of Edinburgh.
+In 1999 he was awarded a PhD in Composition from Edinburgh, supervised by Nigel Osborne and Peter Nelson.
 Keenan also studied privately with Bill Hopkins.